 Abubaker also competes at 400m, 1500m and 4x400m relay and has achieved much during his already impressive athletics career, including a bronze medal at Asian Junior Championship and victory in the Asian Indoor Championships.

 The evening of 6 May 2016 at Qatar Sports Club in the Doha got even better for Abubaker when he and his team mates, Abderrahman Samba, Musaeb Balla and Abdalleleh Haroun finished third in the 4x400m relay to claim bronze in the IAAF Diamond League.
+In February 2018, Abubaker showed an outstanding performance in the 800 Meters at the “8th Asian Indoor Athletics Championships” in Teheran and took home a gold medal for Qatar.

 “My advice to my friends at Aspire Academy is that you should work hard, and don’t forget to reward yourself for all the good that you do.
 Aspire has positively affected my life and taught me how to balance my studies and sports.
 I learned how to be persistent to reach my goals and became self-reliant.
 I would like to tell my fellow student athletes to work hard with the respectful and dedicated Aspire staff in order to achieve their goals.”